-Since 1987, the IPNC has hosted 182 winemakers from France, 39 winemakers from New Zealand, 22 from Australia, 15 from Italy, 14 from Canada, 10 from Germany, seven from Switzerland, seven from Austria, six from Chile, three from South Africa, and one each from Argentina, England, Israel, and Spain for a total of 307 foreign wineries.
+Since 1987, the IPNC has hosted 183 winemakers from France, 41 winemakers from New Zealand, 27 from Australia, 15 from Italy, 15 from Canada, 12 from Germany, seven from Switzerland, seven from Austria, four from Chile, three from South Africa, and one each from Argentina, England, Israel, and Spain for a total of 318 foreign wineries.

 The IPNC has served as a showcase for the northwest’s famed farm-to-table cuisine.
 Each year over 60 guest chefs from the region’s most revered restaurants create inspired courses made from local farm ingredients.
 The IPNC has been honored to host internationally renowned chefs including Minoru Odashima of Kappo Odashima in Tokyo, Japan, Alister Brown of Logan Brown in Wellington, New Zealand, and Michael Wild of BayWolf Restaurant in Oakland, California.

 Guest speakers at the IPNC have included such luminaries as Lalou Bize-Leroy, Jancis Robinson, Robert Parker, Remington Norman, Michael Broadbent, Ghislain de Montgolfier, Christophe Roumier, Dominique Lafon, and François Millet of Comte Georges de Vogüé… to name a few.